HockeyJustin/ASPNET-Core-Angular2-SignalR-Modified/README.md

 ### This is a modified clone of https://github.com/FabianGosebrink/ASPNETCore-Angular-SignalR-Typescript

-### If you are starting from scratch, the [original](https://github.com/FabianGosebrink/ASPNETCore-Angular-SignalR-Typescript) is much cleaner/tidier than this one :).
+### If you are starting from scratch, please use the [original](https://github.com/FabianGosebrink/ASPNETCore-Angular-SignalR-Typescript) .
+It is much cleaner/tidier than this one :).

 ## Code